FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	u = Function(V)
 	solve(a == L, u, bc)

-The function :math:`u` will be modified during the call to solve.
+The function ``u`` will be modified during the call to solve.
 The default settings for solving a variational problem have been used.
 However, the solution process can be controlled in much more detail if desired.

-A :py:class:`Function <dolfin.cpp.function.Function>` can be manipulated in various ways, in particular, it can be plotted and saved to file.
+A :py:class:`Function <dolfin.cpp.function.Function>` can be
+manipulated in various ways, in particular, it can be plotted and saved to file.
 Here, we output the solution to a VTK file (using the suffix .pvd) for later visualization and also plot it using the :py:meth:`plot <dolfin.cpp.io.VTKPlotter.plot>` command:

 .. code-block:: python